Pacific research colloquium 2022

-We are inviting applications from Pacific Island students, researchers, development practitioners and professionals who have a demonstrated commitment to research and for whom enhanced research skills will directly impact on their work in academia, civil society, government or news media.
+We are inviting applications from Pacific Island students, early career, researchers, development practitioners and professionals who have a demonstrated commitment to research and for whom enhanced research skills will directly impact on their work in academia, civil society, government or news media.
 Australian, New Zealand and Pacific Island citizens with Pacific Island heritage are all welcome to apply.
+Applicants should have either:

-A Tertiary qualification in a humanities or social sciences subject (including political science, history, anthropology, sociology, geography and economics, among others); and/or
+- A tertiary qualification in a humanities or social sciences subject (including political science, history, anthropology, sociology, geography and economics, among others); and/or

 How to apply

 Applicants must complete an online application form here - https://www.surveymonkey.com/r/DPAPRC2022

 On the application form you will be asked to respond to a series of research proposal questions (please note some questions will have a word count restriction).
 You will be assessed based on your research proposals’ engagement with issues pertaining to Pacific politics, governance and development, and its originality and clarity of purpose.